-- Silver water purification filters and tablets are manufactured in Switzerland and used by many national and international airlines to prevent the growth of algae and bacteria.
+- Silver water purification filters and tablets are manufactured in Switzerland and used by many national and international airlines to prevent algae and bacteria’s growth.

-- Electrical ionization units that impregnate the water with silver and copper ions are used to sanitize pool water without the harsh effects of chlorine.
+- Electrical ionization units that impregnate the water with silver and copper ions are used to sanitize pool water without chlorine’s harsh effects.

 - The former Soviet Union used silver to sterilize recycled water on their space vehicles.